metacpan/metacpan-cpan-extracted/distros/L/Locale-Places/README.md

 ## AUTOLOAD

-Translate to the given language.
+Translate to the given language, where the routine's name will be the target language.

     # Prints 'Virginie', since that's Virginia in French
     print $places->fr({ place => 'Virginia', from => 'en', country => 'US' });